clbattthcmut/blog.bkisc.com/content/blog/hoangDayNe/intigrity-monthly-0923/index.md

 ![](final_result.png)

 ![](ambatukam.jpg)

-## Conclussion
+## Conclusion

 Overall, the challenge is quite interesting from my perspective.
-Upon first glance, the blacklist maybe overwhelmed for those who are not familiar with solving CTF challenges.
-However with a little bit of searching and trying, failing in the process is a must, the challenge may seem not so tough after all.
+At first glance, the blacklist may be overwhelming for those who are not familiar with solving CTF challenges.
+However, with a little bit of searching and trying, failing in the process is a must, the challenge may seem not so tough after all.

-Thanks for reading the writeup and have a nice day.
+Thanks for reading and have a nice day.

 ![](peace.jpg)